Radio Resource Management for Cellular-Connected UAV: A Learning Approach: The Proposed DRL-Aided Algorithm

 Given outer state $\mathbf{s}$, the outer action selection strategy applied by the D3QN agent follows the popular $\epsilon$-greedy policy, shown as

-where the exploration parameter $\epsilon\in[0,1]$ is used to balance exploration and exploitation in learning process.
-Specifically, larger $\epsilon$ encourages the D3QN agent to explore the outer action space, while smaller $\epsilon$ results in more frequent exploitation of learned knowledge.
-Usually, the exploration parameter $\epsilon$ is annealing alongside the learning process, inducing the D3QN agent from more frequent exploration to higher probability of exploitation.
+where {$\text{randi}(K)$ outputs a random integer from the range $\left[1,K\right]$ and} the exploration factor $\epsilon\in[0,1]$ is used to balance exploration and exploitation during training.
+Specifically, {greater $\epsilon$ encourages D3QN agent to explore the outer action space, while smaller $\epsilon$ results in more frequent exploitation of learned knowledge.
+Commonly, $\epsilon$ keeps annealing alongside the learning process,} steering D3QN agent from more frequent exploration to a higher probability of exploitation.